MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-nurture-components.md

 There are several flows which will need to be turned on for the Pulse feedback survey components to work:

-- Pulse [Child] - ost adaptive cards to maker
+- Pulse [Child] - post adaptive cards to maker
-- PUlse - Survey Makers for CoE feedback
+- Pulse - Survey Makers for CoE feedback

 ### Set up the Power BI dashboard to view feedback